telgi/takeaway-app/README.md

 `git clone git@github.com:telgi/takeaway-challenge-revisited.git`

-Run `bundle install` to download any gem dependencies
+Run `bundle` to download any gem dependencies

 ## Usage

-Run `ruby app.rb` in the command line to interact with application
+Run `ruby app.rb` in the command line to launch the application

 ## User Stories